django-import-export/django-import-export/README.rst

 Straightforward, reliable and comprehensive file import / export for your Django application.

-django-import-export lets you manage import / export to and from a variety of sources (csv, xlsx, json etc).
+*django-import-export* is an application and library which lets you manage import / export from / to a variety of sources (csv, xlsx, json etc).

-It can be run programmatically, or with optional integration with Django Admin site:
+Can be run programmatically, or with optional integration with the Django Admin site:

 |main_screenshot|